Entangling Quantum Memories via Heralded Photonic Bell Measurement: Detailed Derivation of Entangled QM State

 \textit{State after beamsplitter:} For the beamsplitter interaction, we have to consider two copies of entangled states in Eq.~\eqref{eq: ent_st_sing1}, with $S=A,B$ respectively.
-Considering the standard balanced beamsplitter interaction, the output state has three main components -- (1) no photons will be detected by the detectors, (2) only one photon will be detected, and (3) photon bunching is observed.
+After the standard balanced beamsplitter interaction, the output state has three main components -- (1) where no photons will be detected by ideal detectors, (2) only one photon will be detected, and (3) more than one photon is detected.
+These components are respectively given as ---

 The final state is obtained by projecting the photonic modes $A,k \text{ and } B,k$ to the states $\ket{0,1}$ or $\ket{1,0}$.
 We then trace out the environment modes to obtain the final spin-spin state,